Oktopost/plankton/README.md

 # Plankton

-Plankton is a collection of utility libraries build for JavaScript.
+Plankton is a collection of utility libraries built for JavaScript.
 The default libraries of this project are included inside the `oktopost-plankton` *NPM* package.

 Full documentation is available **[here](./docs/index.md)**.